Second presidency of Donald Trump

-His second administration has been criticized for its targeting of political opponents and civil society.
-Many of his administration's actions have been found by judges to be illegal and unconstitutional, and have been criticized as authoritarian and contributing to democratic backsliding.
-Trump is the second U.S. president to serve nonconsecutive terms (Note: The first was Grover Cleveland, following his victory in the 1892 election.) and the first with a felony conviction.
-(Note: He was convicted in 2024 for falsifying business records to conceal hush money payments.)
-At 78 years old and seven months, he is the oldest person to become U.S. president.
-Following his electoral victories in 2016 and 2024, he is constitutionally ineligible from seeking further terms due to the Twenty-second Amendment to the U.S. Constitution, although many of his associates have discussed the possibility of him running for a third term.
+The Trump administration has been criticized for its targeting of political opponents and civil society.
+Many of his administration's actions have been found by the judiciary to be illegal and unconstitutional, and have been criticized as authoritarian and fascistic.
+These actions have also been seen as contributing to democratic backsliding in the country, as well as incalculable damage to the country's international standing.
+Trump, his family, and his administration have faced unprecedented conflicts of interest, self-enrichment, and allegations of corruption.
+Trump is the first president with a felony conviction, having been convicted in 2024 for falsifying business records to conceal hush money payments.
+Having taken office at 78 years and seven months old, he is the oldest person to become U.S. president.